xwu35/ISAAC_UTK/ISAAC_Open_Enclave_usage.md

 There are several methods to transfer files between remote server (such as ISAAC Open Enclave) and your local computer.
 See more details [here](https://oit.utk.edu/hpsc/isaac-open/data-transfer/)

-* `scp` Do the following in your local computer terminal, do not need to log into the server.
+* `scp` Do the following in your local computer terminal, do not need to log into ISAAC.

 ```console
 # from ISAAC to your local computer